Gozkybrain/eBuy-Homes/Readme.md

 # eBuy Property Listing
 eBuy is a Real Estate Broker Startup, and this is the first version of the proposed eBuy Mobile Application and it is aimed at simply listing valid and available housing properties. `Note that the data provided in this version of the public app does not point to any real property, but are made up for presentation purpose.`

-The app is a simple starter point both for developers and users alike, no authentication needed!
+The app is a simple starter point both for developers and users alike, only simple firebase authentication needed.

 The app simply has navigation and search bars that help you find property from search results.